 The infix & operator is used to mask low-order bits from RCU pointers.
 These bits are used by some algorithms as markers.
-Such markers, though not common in the Linux kernel, are well-known in the art, with hazard pointers being but one example [25].
+Such markers, though not common in the Linux kernel, are well-known in the art, with hazard pointers being but one example [26].
+This operator is also sometimes used to locate the beginning of an aligned structure, for example, if p references a field within a data structure that is 4096 bytes in size (or smaller), and that is also aligned to a 4096-byte boundary, then p & ~0xfff will, with the addition of appropriate casting, produce a pointer to the beginning of the structure.
 Note that it is expected that both operands of infix & are expected to have some non-zero bits, because otherwise a NULL pointer will result, and NULL pointers cannot reasonably be said to carry much of anything, let alone a dependency.

-Although I did not find any infix | operators in my census of Linux-kernel dependency chains, symmetry considerations argue for also including it, for example, for read-side pointer tagging.
+Although I did not find any infix | operators in my census of Linux-kernel dependency chains, symmetry considerations argue for also including it, for example, for read-side pointer tagging, or, for another example, locating the beginning of the next in an array of aligned structures.
 Presumably both of the operands of infix | must have at least one zero bit.

-To recap, the operators appearing in Linux-kernel dependency chains are: \rightarrow , infix =, casts, prefix &, prefix , [], infix +, infix -, ternary ?:, infix (bitwise) &, and probably also |.
+To recap, the operators appearing in Linux-kernel dependency chains are: ->, infix =, casts, prefix &, prefix , [], infix +, infix -, ternary ?:, infix (bitwise) &, and probably also |.